pbatey/query-to-mongo/README.md

 * **ignore** List of criteria to ignore in addition to the options ("fields", "sort", "offset", "limit")

 ## Usage
-The module is intended for use by express routes, and so takes the results of querystring.parse as input:
+The module is intended for use by express routes, and so takes the results of querystring.parse or qs.parse as input:
 ```
 var querystring = require('querystring');
 var q2m = require('query-to-mongodb');
-var query = 'field1=john&field2>10&fields=field1,field2&sort=field1,-field2&offset=10&limit=10';
+var query = 'name=john&age>13&fields=field1,field2&sort=field1,-field2&offset=10&limit=10';
 var q = q2m(querystring.parse(query));
 ```
 This makes it easy to use in an express route: